2018 Tony Awards: Start Time, Nominees, How To Watch, Streaming, More

 Comments

-Tonight, June 10, celebrates Broadway’s Biggest Night with the 72nd annual Tony Awards — live from Radio City Music Hall in New York City.
+Tonight is Broadway’s Biggest Night.
+The 72nd annual Tony Awards will broadcast live from Radio City Music Hall in New York City, and you can watch it all on CBS.

 Sara Barielles and Josh Groban will host the award show, which starts at 8 p.m.
 ET.
-Watch as they announce the winners tonight, live on CBS!
+Watch as they announce the winners and performers.

 Tony Awards Details